liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should import the `liferay-trash` tag library if it isn't already and update the tag namespace from `liferay-ui:trash-empty` to `liferay-trash:trash-empty`.
+You should import the `liferay-trash` tag library if it isn't already and update the tag namespace from `liferay-ui:trash-empty` to `liferay-trash:empty`.

 #### Why was this change made?